"By Roxanne Nelson

 During maintenance treatment, if the prescribed dose no longer adequately manages the breakthrough cancer pain episode for several consecutive episodes, increase the dose of Onsolis as described in Dose Titration (2.1).
 Once a successful dose has been found, each episode is treated with a single film.
 Onsolis should be limited to four or fewer doses per day.
 Consider increasing the dose of the around-the-clock opioid medicine used for persistent cancer pain in patients experiencing more than four breakthrough cancer pain episodes daily.

-Administration of Onsolis
+Administration Of Onsolis

 Use the tongue to wet the inside of the cheek or rinse the mouth with water to wet the area for placement of Onsolis.
 Open the Onsolis package immediately prior to product use.
-Place the entire Onsolis film near the tip of a dry finger with the pink side facing up and hold in place.
-Place the pink side of the Onsolis film against the inside of the cheek.
+Place the entire Onsolis film near the tip of a dry finger with the printed side facing up and hold in place.
+Place the printed side of the Onsolis film against the inside of the cheek.
 Press and hold the Onsolis film in place for 5 seconds.
 The Onsolis film should stay in place on its own after this period.
 Liquids may be consumed after 5 minutes.

 An Onsolis film, if chewed and swallowed, might result in lower peak concentrations and lower bioavailability than when used as directed [see CLINICAL PHARMACOLOGY – Pharmacokinetics].